jmerdich/riscv-disass-dpi/README.md

 ### How do I use this in (some-simulator)?

-Check our docs.
+Check our examples.
 If it's not there, chances are, I don't know!
 Especially for commercial sims.
-But file an issue anyways and if I find some info or someone does find out, we can add it to our docs.
+But file an issue anyways and if I find some info or someone does find out, we can add it.

 ### What about this custom extension I'm working on?

-(Future me will) have tried to provide an infrastructure to take info on additional custom instructions that you can keep as a separate header and compile flag-- you'll still be able to pull updates.
+Future me will try to provide an infrastructure to take info on additional custom instructions that you can keep as a separate header and compile flag-- you'll still be able to pull updates.